Codole Reservoir: Lake

-The perimeter of the lake is 5.75 km, with width and length of 1.2 km and an area of 80 ha.
+The perimeter of the lake is 5.75 km, with a width and length of 1.2 km and an area of 80 ha.

-With a capacity of 6600000 m3 the reservoir is the second largest of ten on the island, apart from the Électricité de France dams.
+With a capacity of 6600000 m3, the reservoir is the second largest of ten on the island, apart from the Électricité de France dams.

 It is the largest body of water on the west coast.

 The reservoir is full from January to May, gradually empties from June to October and then refills in November and December.

 Every ten years it is drained completely.

-When fully filled the average depth is 8.1 m and maximum depth is 23 m.
+When fully filled the average depth is 8.1 m and the maximum depth is 23 m.

 Ecology

 The lake is of high biological importance.

 Its IUCN protection status is IV - Habitat or species management area, and V - Protected land or seascape.

 It is eutrophic or hypertrophic, with a high nutrient content that favors a strong presence of cyanobacteria in the phytoplankton population.

 The biotope offers habitat for many species of birds, reptiles and amphibians.

 European pond turtles (Emys orbicularis) have been observed, and in 1999, an invasive turtle, the red-eared slider Trachemys scripta elegans was also discovered at the site.

 In 1994 the Conservatoire des Espaces Naturels de Corse (CEN-Corse) and OEHC agreed to improve conditions for birds using the lake for wintering or as a stopover during migration.

 Actions included planting vegetation on the banks and placing artificial nests.